X-Men - Death of a Fan

 Image: Marvel Comics

 X-Men is a comic franchise spawned out of Marvel Comics.
-Like many comics, it tackled a lot of different social and political topics, with a constant strong focus on human rights and equality, but with superheros with superpowers.
+Like many comics, it tackled a lot of different social and political topics, with a constant strong focus on human rights and equality, but with superheroes with superpowers.
 It was about people who were just born different from the average human being.
 Unlike Spider-Man, who had to be bit by something radioactive, or Superman, who was an alien, the mutants of the X-Men franchise were just regular people, until they hit puberty and developed their mutant powers.
-Once they and the rest of the world knew they were mutants, they were then forced to experience the violent and vehement hatred of second-class citizenship that many black people faced in the Jim Crowe era in America.
+Once they and the rest of the world knew they were mutants, they were then forced to experience the violent and vehement hatred of second-class citizenship that many black people faced in the Jim Crow era in America.

-The X-Men themselves were a group of these mutants with their own set of individual powers who would go out and fight crime and political injustice; they were superheroes in both a physical and metaphorical sense.
-Since kids weren't always keen to the political stories the comics tried to tell, the stories would fall back on some more wild adventures where the X-Men had to fight other mutants who had extremist views, or who had their own malicious intentions.
+The X-Men themselves were a group of mutants with their own set of individual powers who would go out and fight crime and political injustice; they were superheroes in both a physical and metaphorical sense.
+Since kids weren't always keen on the political stories the comics tried to tell, the stories would fall back on some more wild adventures where the X-Men had to fight other mutants who had extremist views, or who had their own malicious intentions.
 Sometimes, they'd have to fight intergalactic beings from other dimensions, or from the future.
 Sometimes, they'd have to help out other Marvel heroes in series crossovers.
 Sometimes, they had to fight each other over personal differences, or because one character who had been useless for years suddenly became the most powerful destructive force in the universe; I'm looking at you, Jean Gray.

 Image: 20th Century Fox